3a9LL/ClassIdent/README.md

 For x86/x64 PE executables (now only for MSVC).

 ## Installation
-1) Install Python27
-2) Copy from plugin to IDA Plugins folder.
+Copy from plugin to IDA Plugins folder.